alberttheprince/popcornrp-divegear/README.md

 # popcornrp-divegear

-A QBCore conversion of the qbx_core diving resource that enables the functionality of diving and air tank items.
+A QBCore conversion of the qbox diving resource that enables the functionality of diving and air tank items.

-Works with [qbx_diving](https://github.com/Qbox-project/qbx_diving/), a coral diving and collection resource, also developed by the Qbox community!
+Works with [popcornrp-diving](TBA), a coral diving and collection resource, also developed by the Qbox community!

 # Dependencies
 - QBCore